ovrclk/akash-ecosystem/README.md

 # akash-ecosystem

 Web application to browse and search projects powered by Akash Network.
-Build using Next.JS and Tailwind.
+Built using Next.JS and Tailwind.
 This application is static during runtime and uses Airtable Base [Akash Ecosystem](https://airtable.com/shrrBXKJbvoawD8HS) as the canonical source for project data during build time.

 ## Run